-The primary endpoint is the proportion of participants with WI-NRS reduction of $\geq 4$ from baseline to Week 12.
-By assuming the response rate is [REDACTED] in placebo and dupilumab respectively, 56 participants/arm will provide 90% power to detect the difference of [REDACTED] between dupilumab and placebo with Fisher exact test at 2-sided level of 0.05.
-Assuming 15% drop out during the 12 weeks of treatment, the target is to randomize 75 participants/arm with a cap of up to 10% of participants in the atopic population having active mild AD.
+The primary endpoint is the proportion of participants with WI-NRS reduction of ≥ 4 from baseline to Week 24.
+By assuming the response rate is [REDACTED] and [REDACTED] in placebo and dupilumab respectively, 56 participants/arm will provide 90% power to detect the difference of [REDACTED] between dupilumab and placebo with Fisher exact test at 2-sided level of 0.05.
+Assuming 15% drop out during treatment, the target is to randomize 75 participants/arm with a cap of up to 10% of participants in the atopic population having mild active AD.